Recreational hiker, novice trip report writer, nature lover.

 I dropped my pack by the ladder, knowing I wanted to eat a snack out of the wind and then hit the summit at 8:25 a.m. and took a quick shot next to the survey marker that’s atop the mountain.

 I only spent five minutes up on the summit.
 The views are nice, but I was pretty sweaty from the climb and started to get cold so I came down.

 It only took seven minutes to get back to the Cascade/Porter junction.

 Fourth Section: Cascade/Porter Junction to Porter Summit (.7 miles)

 Back at the split, I took the trail that goes off to the right at the junction to head to Porter.

 The trail drops down right away with some decent elevation descent, but not for too long.
 The trail will then start to head back up and to the left.
 It took me seven minutes until I ran into the scenic boulder that the little guy below was sitting on.

 A lot of people will climb the boulder for views or photos, but with the family up there, I chose to turn right and then climb up some rock a little further down from the boulder for a lookout point and some similar views as seen below.

 I dropped my pack at the lookout since I was going to be coming back down this way and continued up the trail for another five minutes until hitting the small summit of Porter.

-There are no summit markers on this peak, so I took some video so you can see the rock outcropping you’re looking for.
-It took 23 minutes from the junction of Cascade and Porter to reach the summit right about at 9 in the morning.
+There are no summit markers on this peak, so I took a video so you can see the rock outcropping you’re looking for.
+It took 23 minutes from the junction of Cascade and Porter to reach the summit right at about 9 in the morning.